Video Analysis

 The opening wide shot establishes both the surrounding scenery and the camera’s sensor area

-In order to understand the stabilization anomalies, you need to know what is in the foreground above and below the camera. iPhone cameras have a larger full sensor area than what is output in the final frame.
+In order to understand these anomalies, you first need to know what is in the foreground above and below the camera, and a basic principle of how iPhones stabilize videos. iPhone cameras have a larger full sensor area than what is output in the final frame.
 The extra space above and below the final frame provides extra room for the image signal processor (ISP) to stabilize the image if needed.
-Before the camera starts to zoom, the blinds located above and below the camera are barely visible in the video, which guarantees their presence in the full sensor area.
-When the camera zoomed to 3×, it used a digital crop of the main 1× sensor instead of switching to the 3× telephoto lens, since the ISP detected that the lighting conditions were too low for the telephoto sensor to capture a clean image.
+While the camera is using the default 1x zoom, the blinds located above and below the camera are barely visible in the video, which guarantees their presence in the full sensor area.
+When the camera zoomed to 3Ă—, it used a digital crop of the main 1Ă— sensor instead of switching to the 3Ă— telephoto lens, since the ISP detected that the lighting conditions were too low for the telephoto sensor to capture a clean image.
 This means that despite being zoomed to 3x, the full sensor area was used throughout the entire video, allowing the blinds above and below the camera to be used for stabilization purposes if needed.
-These two blinds above and below the camera are crucial for determining the drone's effect on spacetime by observing how the sensor attempts to stabilize the field's movement to the best of its ability.
+These two blinds are crucial for determining the drone's effect on spacetime by observing how the ISP attempted to stabilize the drone's movement.

 The first stabilization anomaly occurs immediately before the drone changes appearance and the redshift activates

-The sensor detects movement in the drone's entire area and shifts the top of the frame to compensate, which is supported by the constant warping of the top blind
+The sensor detects movement in the drone's entire area and shifts the top of the frame to compensate, which is supported by the constant warping of the blind above the camera

 The drone's rotation triggers the stabilizer to dramatically shift the image, despite no phone motion occurring

 When the drone's field is close enough to significantly impact the camera, the entire frame shifts up and to the left.
-Keep in mind that the drone's position in the frame never accurately reflects its position in real life due to its distorted photon paths.
+Keep in mind that the drone's position in the frame never accurately reflects its position in real life since the drone distorts the path of nearby photons.
+During this period, the drone is rotating into a perfect horizontal alignment as it concludes its approach and descent and shifts to a strictly horizontal mode of flight.
 Despite the drone appearing to be located to the left of the camera on video, right after it finished its rotation, it was located to the right of the window, very close to the intersection, and about 10-20 feet above the roof.
-During this period, the drone is rotating into a perfect horizontal alignment as it concludes its approach and descent and shifts to a strictly horizontal mode of flight.
-As it rotates into a horizontal orientation, its effect on the surrounding spacetime becomes easier to observe since the drone is now only moving on one axis instead of moving on both.
-Since the drone is to the right of the window during its rotation, the field above its leading light drops toward the camera, shifting the position of the surrounding light, resulting in a stabilization anomaly directionally consistent with an expansion of spacetime.
-As the top light drops toward the camera, the camera interprets a sharp right and downward movement of the light being recorded and shifts the image to the left and upward, despite no camera movement being present.
-In a normal scenario, if you move your camera to the left and upward, or if the objects in a scene drops to the right and downward, your phone would shift the imaging window down and to the right, causing the final output to shift in the same direction as the camera's physical movement or the opposite direction of the light's movement, which would stabilize the image.
-The camera violently shifting the frame to the left and upward upon its rotation makes perfect sense given that the drone's leading edge physically expands spacetime, which is also supported by the previously transparent core redshifting as it approaches the camera.
+As it rotates into a horizontal orientation, its effect on the surrounding spacetime becomes easier to observe since the drone is now only moving on one axis instead of both.
+Since the drone is to the right of the window during its rotation, the field above its leading light drops toward the camera, resulting in a stabilization anomaly directionally consistent with an expansion of spacetime.
+As the front of the drone's field drops toward the camera, the camera interprets a sharp right and downward movement of the light being recorded and shifts the image to the left and upward, despite the camera remaining stationary.
+In a normal scenario, if you move your camera to the left and upward, or if the objects being recorded drop to the right and downward, your phone would shift the imaging window down and to the right, causing the final image to shift in the same direction as the camera's physical movement or the opposite direction of the light's movement, which would stabilize the image.
+The camera violently shifting the frame to the left and upward upon its rotation makes perfect sense given that the drone's leading edge physically expands spacetime, which is also supported by the initially transparent core redshifting as it approaches the camera.
 Given that the drone's rotation affects the geometry of spacetime and that the leading light represents its expansion zone, the spacetime being captured by the camera physically moves down and to the right, causing the stabilization system to engage despite the camera's position remaining steady.
-The camera's perceived diagonal movement of the scene aligns with the geometry of the drone's field being either a bubble or a torus, rather than an irrotational field with positive divergence, which is expected from a warp field.In person, I observed that each of the drone’s directional changes was extremely quick and violent, which perfectly matches the sudden and violent nature of this stabilization shift.
-The fact that this final dramatic stabilization shift begins at the exact time the video reflects when the drone began its most intense rotation, and the fact that it ended as soon as the rotation completed, drastically decreases the possibility that anything other than the drone's rotation could have caused these unusual stabilization anomalies.
+The camera's perceived diagonal movement of the scene aligns with the geometry of the drone's field being either a bubble or a torus, rather than an irrotational field with positive divergence, which is also expected from a warp field.In person, I observed that each of the drone’s directional changes was extremely quick and violent, which perfectly matches the sudden and violent nature of this stabilization shift.
+The fact that this dramatic stabilization shift begins at the exact moment the video reflects the start of the drone's most intense rotation, and the fact that the stabilization disengaged as soon as the rotation was completed, drastically decreases the possibility that anything other than the drone's rotation could have caused these unusual stabilization anomalies.
 The drone's low-luminance zone also rotates at roughly the same angle as the field's rotation, providing further evidence for the drone's effect on the surrounding light, space, and time.
 The camera detecting more significant movement surrounding the drone during this portion can be confirmed with an anisotropic analysis of the pixel motion during this section, providing even more evidence that the drone's rotation affects the movement of the surrounding light, creating these anomalies.
 As you can see, warping the very medium that's needed to interpret light makes accurate detection impossible for any device that depends on a predictable flow of spacetime for operation.

 Final stabilization anomaly before the blackout

-The drone remains in the same vertical position on video after completing its rotation, matching my eyewitness description of the drone's horizontal-only movement during this period.
+The drone remains in the same vertical position on video after completing its rotation, matching my eyewitness description of the drone's horizontal-only movement after it finished rotating.
 After the drone completes its rotation, the iPhone determines that the drone is the subject and attempts to stabilize its movement.
-An anisotropy analysis verifying greater movement in the drone's immediate area during this last stabilization anomaly before the blackout provides additional evidence that the camera focused on the drone.Even though the drone stays in roughly the same vertical position on the frame, matching its constant vertical position in real life, the stabilizer warps the rest of the frame vertically towards the drone.
-In its attempt to keep the drone's position stable, the stabilization system decided that it needed to shift the entire frame vertically, despite the constant vertical position of the drone, camera, and every object in the foreground.
-This means that despite every object in the scene and the camera remaining in the same vertical position, the camera still detected a significant downward movement of the scene, or an upward movement of the camera, causing the stabilization system to dramatically shift the entire frame upward to compensate.
-Altogether, the phone’s decision to apply a vertical correction, despite no vertical movement from any factor other than the position of the recorded light, provides further evidence that the drone is shifting both light and space.
+An anisotropy analysis verifying greater movement in the drone's immediate area during this last stabilization anomaly before the blackout provides additional evidence that the camera focused on the drone, which proves that the ISP was attempting to stabilize the drone's movement during this portion of the video.Even though the drone stays in roughly the same vertical position on the frame, matching its constant vertical position in real life, the stabilizer warps the rest of the frame vertically towards the drone in an attempt to keep the drone's position stable, despite the constant vertical position of the drone, camera, and every object in the foreground.
+This means that despite every object in the scene and the camera remaining in the same vertical position, the camera still detected a significant downward movement of the scenery or an upward movement of the camera, causing the stabilization system to dramatically shift the entire frame upward to nullify the perceived movement.
+Altogether, the phone’s decision to apply a vertical correction, despite no vertical movement from any factor other than the position of the recorded light, provides further evidence that the drone is shifting the gravity, light, and space in its vicinity.

-The stabilizer encounters movement so extreme that it exceeds its limit and attempts to stabilize past the sensor area
+The stabilizer encounters movement so extreme that it exceeds its limit and attempts to stabilize past the sensor area, despite the phone remaining steady and the drone's earlier exit from the frame

-A stabilization error more severe than all of the previous errors occurs around forty frames after the stabilization system first resets, which happens when the video goes black.
-Despite the drone being out of the camera's view, the stabilization system was still incorrectly detecting an abnormally high downward movement of the light.
+A stabilization error more severe than all of the previous errors occurs around forty frames after the stabilization system first resets on frame 143, when the video first went black.
+Despite the drone being out of the camera's view, the stabilization system was still incorrectly detecting an abnormally high downward movement of the light, causing it to shift the imaging window downward.
 The stabilizer detects a movement so extreme that when it attempts to stabilize the frame, it exceeds its limit and runs out of sensor area to use.
-If the ISP reaches the end of the sensor area while stabilizing the frame, in some cases, it will begin to duplicate the pixels at the edge to maintain a complete image.
-If the movement is so severe that duplicating the edge pixels is not enough to stabilize the movement, it will resort to adding padding to the edge of the frame, which is exactly what happens during this period of the video.
+If the ISP reaches the end of the sensor area while stabilizing the frame, it will begin to duplicate the pixels at the edge to maintain a complete image, which is shown by the stretching of the blind below the camera.
+In extreme cases, if the movement is so severe that duplicating the edge pixels is not enough to stabilize the movement, it will resort to adding padding to the edge of the frame, which is exactly what happens during this period of the video, which is shown by the faint white line at the bottom of the frame.
 This severe warping, which exceeds the camera’s limits, occurring while the drone is out of view, proves that the drone's technology is field-based and impacts electronics in a way unlike any known technology.

-This warp can only occur under extreme motion, but once again, there is no movement from the blinds or phone, which is confirmed by the star returning to roughly the same position after the stabilization system resets.
+This stabilization warp can only occur under extreme motion, but once again, there is no movement from the blinds or phone, which is confirmed by the star returning to roughly the same position after the stabilization system resets.
 Throughout the entirety of the video, the phone was almost perfectly still, and the blinds remained in the same position.
-So, what do you think could possibly cause the phone to detect such abnormal and extreme motion, besides the wingless, propellerless, mostly transparent drone that's actively violating Newton’s laws of rotational motion?
-In the next section, we will explore the anomalies that can only be caused by either a sudden bright light entering the scene or by an abnormally high number of photons reaching the sensor.
+The only object moving enough to affect the stabilization system is the drone.
+So, what do you think could possibly cause the phone to detect such abnormal and extreme motion, besides the wingless, propellerless, mostly transparent drone that's actively violating the laws of physics?
+In the next step, we will explore the anomalies that can only be caused by either a sudden bright light entering the scene or by an abnormally high number of photons reaching the sensor.

 Image lag while the drone flies overhead

-Repeated pixel-well overloads provide strong evidence for the drone creating a sudden increase in photons
+Repeated pixel-well overloads provide strong evidence for the drone causing a sudden increase in photons

-Multiple times throughout the video, the brightest lights in the frame persist through the following frames and slowly fade away, instead of changing with each frame.
-This phenomenon is called charge lag, and it happens when a CMOS sensor’s photodiodes hold electrons, which are created from the photons that reach the camera, longer than expected.
-The primary causes for this anomaly are either an extremely bright light entering the scene or a photon increase that exceeded the sensor’s limit, causing the brightest pixels to hold their charge for longer.
-As you can see, no extremely bright light enters the scene, and there is no brightness spike, leaving the only logical cause to be each pixel well receiving a sudden increase in photons, which causes the brightest pixels to exceed their limit, causing them to persist over the next few frames instead of resetting after every frame.
-Given that the drone is the only variable in the frame, the fact that this only occurs when the drone’s field is close to the camera, and the drone's only visible source facing away from the camera, it is only logical to conclude that the drone's field causes this image lag by creating an anomalously large increase in photons in its vicinity.
-This leads us to the next ISP error, the three consecutive true black frames, which reflect another major ISP error and solidify the case of a field induced photon overload.
+Multiple times throughout the video, the brightest lights in the frame freeze and persist across multiple frames and slowly fade away, instead of changing with each frame.
+This phenomenon is called charge lag, and it happens when a CMOS sensor’s photodiodes, which translate incoming photons into electrons, take longer than expected to flush the electrons in preparation for the next frame.
+The primary causes of this error are either an extremely bright light entering the scene or a sudden increase in photons that exceeds the sensor’s limit, causing the brightest pixels to hold their charge for longer.
+As you can see, no extremely bright light enters the scene, and there is no brightness spike, leaving the only logical cause to be the photodiodes receiving a sudden increase in photons, which causes the brightest pixels to exceed their charge limit, causing them to fade away over the next few frames instead of resetting after every frame.
+Given that the drone is the only moving variable in the frame, the fact that this only occurs when the drone’s field is close to the camera, and the fact that the drone's only light source is facing away from the camera, it is only logical to conclude that the drone's field causes this image lag by creating an anomalously large increase in photons in its vicinity.
+This leads us to the next ISP error, the three consecutive true black frames, which reflect another major ISP error and solidify the case for a field-induced photon overload.

 Severe ISP Failure